 Chalk must be non-staining and water soluble.
 (Non-oil based chalks)

-Event Patron is required to provide a budget number and agree that they will pay for any and all costs associated with the immediate pressure washing of the chalk post-event.
+Event Patron is required to provide the budget information needed and agree that they will pay for any and all costs associated with the immediate pressure washing of the chalk post-event.

 UW2 Commons Hall (UW2)